enextus/MagnetGrab25/readme.md

-# The App class serves as the main class for the "Magnet Opener" application
+# The App class serves as the main class for the "MagnetGrab25" application

-The App class serves as the main class for the "Magnet Opener" application
+The App class serves as the main class for the "MagnetGrab25" application

 ## Features

-The App class serves as the main class for the "Magnet Opener" application
+The App class serves as the main class for the "MagnetGrab25" application

 ## Prerequisites

-To run the  "Magnet Opener", you need to have Java Development Kit (JDK) installed on your computer.
+To run the  "MagnetGrab25", you need to have Java Development Kit (JDK) installed on your computer.
 You can download the JDK from the official Oracle website: https://www.oracle.com/java/technologies/javase-downloads.html

 ## How to run